 After a period of personal turmoil, Jung founded his own school and produced a vast number of studies that would attract a great number of disciples.(2)

-archetypes, the collective unconscious, the assimilation of anima/animus
+collective unconscious, the assimilation of anima/animus and shadow, etc.

-In the practice of dream interpretation, Jung introduces the method of amplification, illustrated in a great number of books, such as P
+In the practice of dream interpretation, Jung introduces the method of amplification, illustrated in a great number of books, such as Psychology and Alchemy.

 1. A paper commenting on a dream of Carl Jung treats of this issue.
 You may order the PDF version of the paper here.